-Making your own restaurant meals at home is easier than it looks, especially a delicious steak dinner.
+Making your own restaurant meals at home is easier than it looks, especially a delicious cast iron pan-seared New York strip dinner.
 If you are like us, we have been staying home more and saving money by not eating out.

 - Kosher salt and pepper.

-- Pre-heat a heavy bottom pan- You want the heavy bottom pan you are using to be really hot when you sear the steaks.
+- Pre-heat a cast iron pan in the oven for 15 minutes (or a heavy bottom pan)- You want the heavy bottom pan you are using to be really hot when you sear the steaks.
 I prefer using cast iron for this recipe but any heavy bottom pan will work.

 - Pat dry the steaks- Water is the enemy of a good sear on meat.
 Before you begin to sear the steak, you want to pat the outside dry with a paper towel.